-However, one cannot ignore the substantial differences between tribal society--which does not use money--and pre-capitalist societies which do.
-Once private property appears, we have the origins of money and the development of markets--markets have been fairly common since the later stone age.
-[Stanfield 1986, p.
-97] Monetary production, however, remains a much later development.26 As was recognized by Polanyi, markets exist long before a system based on markets appears.
-While I am not convinced that anything approaching Polanyi's "self-regulating free markets" ever existed, this is not important for our analysis.
-It is clear that markets can exist in a variety of economic systems--from the tribute economies based on central authority, to the democratic societies of ancient Greece, and from the Roman slave society to the feudal societies of Europe.
-Even though most production in all of these societies never entered markets, markets and sale of goods for money-denominated assets certainly played a role in all of them.
+However, one cannot ignore the substantial differences between tribal society-which does not use money-and pre-capitalist societies which do.
+Once private property appears, we have the origins of money and the development of markets-markets have been fairly common since the later Stone Age (Stanfield 1986, p.
+97).
+Monetary production, however, remains a much later development.
+As was recognized by Polanyi, markets exist long before a system based on markets appears.
+It is clear that markets can exist in a variety of economic systems-from the tribute economies based on central authority, to the democratic societies of ancient Greece, and from the Roman slave society to the feudal societies of Europe.
+Even though most production in all of these societies never entered markets, markets and sale of goods for money-denominated assets played a role.
 This admission, however, concedes nothing to the Neoclassical insistence on seeing a natural propensity to truck and barter in all societies.
 Rather, in most of these cases, markets were set up specifically by state intervention; in all cases, states regularly intervened.
-Indeed, LeviStrauss defines exchange as a peacefully resolved war, and likens exchange rates to peace treaties.
-[Stanfield 1986, p.
-90] Polanyi writes of the creation of markets by generals to provision armies; prices were not set by the higgling and haggling of markets, rather,

-Traditionally, trade carried no taint of commerce.
+Indeed, Levi-Strauss defines exchange as a peacefully resolved war, and likens exchange rates to peace treaties (Ibid., p.
+90).
+Polanyi writes of the creation of markets by generals to provision armies; prices were not set by the higgling and haggling of markets, rather, traditionally, trade carried no taint of commerce.
 In its origins a semi-warlike occupation, it never cut loose from government associations, apart from which but little trading could take place under archaic conditions....
 Treaty prices were matters of negotiation, with much diplomatic higgling-haggling to precede them.
 Once a treaty was established, bargaining was at an end.
 For treaty meant a set price at which trading took its course.
 As there was no trade without treaty, so the existence of treaty precluded the practices of the market.
-[Polanyi 1971, pp. 86-7]
+(Polanyi 1971, pp. 86-7)

 The existence of private property, money, and markets is apparently not sufficient for the development of a market system, or, better, a system based on production for sale in markets for money-denominated assets.
-In Wray [1990] it is argued that the extent of the market would remain limited until a substantial portion of the population became propertyless, thus, became wage workers.27 As Stanfield [1986, p.
-45] argues, the hungry must obtain food, but how they go about obtaining it is institutionalized.
+In Wray (1990), it is argued that the extent of the market would remain limited until a substantial portion of the population became propertyless, thus, became wage workers.
+As Stanfield (1986, p.
+45) argues, the hungry must obtain food, but how they go about obtaining it is institutionalized.
 The propertyless, and therefore hungry, individual may rely on family, on begging, on government redistribution, or on wages by selling labor power (Polanyi's fictitious commodification of labor), each depending on the response engendered by institutional arrangements.
-Bloch [1953] argues that the creation of a pool of potential wage laborers was accomplished by a process often (somewhat narrowly) called the enclosure movement.28 Again, however, the "labor market" did not spring naturally from this development, but was gradually created, and the extent of production for market would be severely constrained until labor became "commodified"--a process that resulted in part from accelerated privatization of land.
+Bloch (1953) argues that the creation of a pool of potential wage laborers was accomplished by a process often (somewhat narrowly) called the enclosure movement.
+Again, however, the "labor market" did not spring naturally from this development, but was gradually created, and the extent of production for market would be severely constrained until labor became "commodified"-a process that resulted in part from accelerated privatization of land.